Appalachian Trail • 2197.4 miles

 Explore

-The southern half of the Virginia section of the Appalachian Trail, from the town of Damascus to the town of Daleville, just outside of Roanoke.
+This 263.3-mile section of the Appalachian Trail includes the southern half of Virginia from the border with Tennessee to the town of Daleville, just outside of Roanoke.
 This section includes McAfee Knob, Tinker Cliffs, the Dragon’s Tooth, and Peter’s Mountain.
-About 250 miles.

 $9.99